benjamintanweihao/pooly/README.md

 ```
 name:          the pool name
-start_mfa:     the module, function and arguments to start the workers
+mfa:           the module, function and arguments to start the workers
 size:          maximum pool size
 max_overflow:  maximum number of workers created if pool is empty
 ```